NoySegal/Search-With-DuckDuckGo/README.md

 ## Keep your search private and secure.

 ### How to use
 Select any text and right-click on the selection.
-You'll see the “Search with DuckDuckGo option in the context menu, which when clicked, opens DuckDuckGo search results in a new tab.
+You'll see the "Search with DuckDuckGo" option in the context menu, which when clicked, opens DuckDuckGo search results in a new tab.